30 photos from Sunday's Spokane protest of Trump's executive orders against refugees

 -

-"Love Recognizes No Barriers.
+Protester Danielle Smith holds a sign with a Maya Angelou quote reading: "Love Recognizes No Barriers.
 It jumps hurdles, leaps fences, penetrates walls to arrive at its destination full of hope.
 NO BAN NO WALL."

 click to enlarge